CFB Edmonton: History

-During the Cold War, RCAF Station Namao was used by the United States Strategic Air Command, which constructed a "Nose Dock" capable of servicing the nose and wings of heavy jet bombers and tankers on the south side of the airfield.
-The station also hosted the Edmonton Rescue Coordination Centre, and served as home base for United Nations Food Aid flights, delivering aid to Ethiopia, Somalia, and Bosnia.
-Because Namao at that time had a 4200 m runway, 12/30, it was designated an emergency Space Shuttle landing site by NASA.
+During the Cold War, RCAF Station Namao was used by the United States Strategic Air Command, which constructed a "nose dock" for servicing the nose and wings of heavy jet bombers and tankers on the south side of the airfield.
+The station also hosted the Edmonton Rescue Coordination Centre, and served as home base for UN Food Aid flights, delivering aid to Ethiopia, Somalia, and Bosnia.
+Because Namao at that time had a 4200 m runway, 12/30, NASA designated it an emergency Space Shuttle landing site.

-In 1968, when Canada's armed force branches were amalgamated, RCAF Station Namao was redesignated Canadian Forces Base Edmonton (Lancaster Park) and was under command of the new Air Transport Command and later Air Command.
+In 1968, when Canada's armed services were amalgamated, RCAF Station Namao was re-designated Canadian Forces Base Edmonton (Lancaster Park) and was under command of the new Air Transport Command and later Air Command.

-Federal Government budget cuts forced the command of the air station to be transferred to the Canadian Forces Land Force Command in 1994.
-CFB Edmonton (Lancaster Park)/18 Wing Edmonton was redesignated CFB Edmonton.
+Federal budget cuts forced the command of the air station to be transferred to Land Force Command in 1994.
+CFB Edmonton (Lancaster Park)/18 Wing Edmonton was re-designated CFB Edmonton.

 Although both runways are still visible they are no longer in use except for a 148 × 492 ft section of 03/21 used by helicopters.

-In 2010–2011, Government of Canada announced the construction of new facilities for visiting Canadian Armed Forces members training at CFB Edmonton (3rd Canadian Division Support Base Edmonton (3 CDSB)).
+In 2010–2011, the Government of Canada announced the construction of new facilities for visiting Canadian Armed Forces members training at CFB Edmonton.

+In April 2025, the units that constituted CFB Edmonton (Operations Service, Technical Services, Personnel Services, and Corporate Services) were re-combined into CFB Edmonton.
+This reversed a change that had taken place in 2013, which had split the base into several units.